 "He isn't just here to teach?"
 Harry asked, feeling as though he was missing something.

 "I am starting to wonder if there is more to all of this than meets the eye, Harry," Remus said, a hint of worry in his voice.
-"Just please, be careful," he requested, Harry and Draco both nodding their agreement; that they needed to be wary of Dumbledore was not exactly breaking news to either of them.
+"Just please, be careful," he requested, Harry and Draco both nodding their agreement; that they needed to be wary of Dumbledore was not exactly breaking news to either of them but they would heed the warning nonetheless.

 Please do take a moment to leave me a review and let me know your thoughts.
 It really will make my day and I respond to every review left.
 Or join me on facebook (see my profile page)